dev-mamun/website-crawler/README.md

 # Website Crawler

-This service crawls provided website starting from the specified URL, saves HTML pages as PDFs, and downloads existing PDFs.
+This service crawls the FDIC website starting from the specified URL, saves HTML pages as PDFs, and downloads existing PDFs.

 ## Features

-- Recursive crawling of the website
+- Recursive crawling of the FDIC website
 - HTML pages saved as PDF with preserved formatting
 - PDF downloads with standardized naming
 - Scheduled crawling (default: every 12 hours)